evgenyneu/evgenii.com/app/blog/_posts/2014-03-25-six-ways-to-improve-your-blog.md

 1. Avoid constant self-promotion.

-1. Improve the quality of your writing or hire a professional writer, journalist and editor.
+1. Improve the quality of your writing or hire a professional writer, journalist and an editor.

-1. Be careful with publishing guest posts on your blog.
+1. Be careful with guest posts on your blog.
 Write your own content.

 1. Communicate with your audience.
 Respond to comments.